ramseyjiang/go_mid_to_senior/patterns/structural/mixin/readme.md

 How to implement

-1. Define the base type or struct that will be used as the foundation for the object to which mixins will be added.
+1. Define the interface that the mixin will implement.
+This interface should include all of the methods that the mixin will add to the original object.
-2. Define the interface for each mixin.
-The interface should define the methods that will be added to the base type or struct.
+2. Define the base type or struct that will be used as the foundation for the object to which mixins will be added.
 3. Create a separate struct for each mixin that implements the interface defined in step 2.
 4. Create a function that takes the base type or struct and one or more mixins as parameters and returns a new object that has all the methods from the base type or struct and the mixins combined.